 Need a Car?: Helpful, to get there and to explore the region.
 Airport transfer service available for a fee.

 Helpful Info: Pets allowed for an extra fee, except for July and August.
 There are two restaurants available in the village and an outdoor swimming pool.
-Wifi is available in the lobby only, where you can also check out games and books.
+Wifi is available in the main lobby only, where you can also check out games and books.

 Cost: Moderate to pricey, depending on room.